Chillee/chillee.github.io/brrr_intro.md

 #### Reasoning about Memory-Bandwidth Costs
-When it come to reasoning about whether your operation is memory-bandwidth bound, a calculator is your best friend.
+When it come to reasoning about whether your operation is memory-bandwidth bound, a calculator can go a long way.

 For simple operators, it's feasible to reason about your memory bandwidth directly.
 For example, an A100 has 1.5 terabytes/second of global memory bandwidth, and can perform 19.5 teraflops/second of compute.
 So, if you're using 32 bit floats (i.e. 8 bytes), you can load in 200 billion numbers in the same time that the GPU can perform 20 trillion operations.
 Moreover, to perform a simple unary operator (like multiplying a tensor by 2), we actually need to *write* the tensor back to global memory.